Our Pilot: Frequently Asked Questions

 What types of stories are you looking for?

 Stories with genuine vulnerability, real stakes, and authentic human connection.
-We want to hear about moments that changed you, challenged you, or taught you something about being human.
-See our North Star page for detailed criteria.
+Moments that changed you, challenged you, or taught you something true about being human.
+Specific details — the kind only you would know — are what separate a Voyager story from everything else.
+See our North Star page for the full picture.

 Do you accept stories about difficult topics?

 Yes.
-We distinguish between crisis (someone currently in danger who needs immediate help) and triumph (survivor stories about how you overcame something difficult).
-We do not judge your choices or experiences—we want to hear how you gained your wisdom.
+We distinguish between crisis — someone currently in danger who needs immediate help — and triumph — how you survived or overcame something difficult.
+Triumph stories, told with resolution, are among our most powerful.
+We do not judge your choices or your experiences.
+We want your hard-won wisdom.

 Can I share multiple stories?